 Available Exclusively On

 The Good: Great art style, interesting game mechanics, addictive

 The Bad: Feels too simple, gets old after a while, nonsensical story

 Patchwork Heroes is one of those strange quirky games that make you really appreciate indie games.
-Heroes is all about strategy and is less puzzle like and I liked this a lot.
-You play as a team of kids who are hellbent on destroying air ships and scraping them for parts.
+Heroes are all about strategy and are less puzzle like and I liked this a lot.
+You play as a team of kids who are hell-bent on destroying air ships and scrapping them for parts.
 There’s really no story involved, but the cut scenes break up the levels nicely.

 I honestly think this is one of the best sleeper handheld hits of the year, and should have gone multi platform on the DS and iPhone, and would have done better on touch screens.
 Never the less Patchwork Heroes is a great game on the go to pass time and shouldn’t be passed up.